DancinSpirit/Haggle/README.md

 ## ERD
 ![ERD](haggle_wireframes/ERD.png)
 ## Stretch Goals
 Stretch Goals include a login feature so that players can't cheat and learn other rules on other player pages/the game master page, as well as letting players initiate and confirm trades on the player side so that the game master doesn't have to be present.
-Further stretch goals might inculde adding a store or implementing more complex rules.
+Further stretch goals might include adding a store or implementing more complex rules.
 ## Milestones
 1. Creating the Server and Databases.
 1. Implement Relationships between Models